bmw-tech/widget_driver/widget_driver/doc/widget_drivers.md

 You get three option here for how to resolve these dependencies.
 Either you can grab them out of the `BuildContext` (for example if you are using the `Provider` package).
 Or you can use some DI package like `get_it` and then just grab the dependencies from the DI container.
 Or you can pass in the dependencies to your driver using the `@driverProvidableProperty` annotation.

 **Now what about those annotations?**
 They are needed for the `testDrivers` to be generated correctly.
 So for properties and methods with complex return types which you expose to the widget, you will need to add these annotations.
-Simple return types like all of [Dart's built-in types](https://dart.dev/language/built-in-types), enums, Optionals and some frequently used types in widgets like `Color` and `IconData` are already covered.
+Simple return types like all of [Dart's built-in types](https://dart.dev/language/built-in-types), enums, Optionals and some frequently used types in widgets like `Color` and `IconData` are already covered with default values (that you still could overwrite if you'd like).

 For properties and methods you add `@TestDriverDefaultValue({default_value})`.
 The `default_value` should be the default value which you want to use when this widget is being created by other widgets under test.